newtfire/newTutorials/rubyJekyll/tutorial.md

 Remember, you're screening these **local build** files from being pushed to GitHub.
 (GitHub Actions should do in the cloud what your Jekyll build is doing locally.)

-When you push your site to the cloud, it'll take the usual few minutes for GitHub Actions to publish GitHub Pages, and your site might not look *quite* identical to your local build.
+When you push your site to the cloud, it'll take the usual few minutes for GitHub Actions to publish GitHub Pages.
+Watch to make sure there aren't any build errors on GitHub Pages, too, or anything that prevents the site from publishing.
+Most likely, if your site built locally, GitHub Pages will publish it in close to the same way, but your site might not look *quite* identical to your local build.
 For example, we're having trouble posting a "last-updated" date/timestamp on GitHub Pages, but we can get it to show in the local build.
 That's a matter [for further research and development](https://github.com/newtfire/jekyllSetup/issues/1)!

 ## Resources and further reading